mttschltz/kittythinks/content/food-security-resources.md

 According to the UN Population Division, by the year 2055, the global population will have reached its peak fertility, and will thereafter level off at ~9.5 billion people.

 This does not, however, reflect the reality of some specific regions such as sub-Saharan Africa.
 This region is predicted to neither peak nor level off, even after the furthest prediction of the UN: the year 2100.
 Between 2020 and 2100, the population of sub-Saharan Africa is predicted to increase by a factor of 3.5 (1.1 billion to 3.8 billion).
-Therefore, the risk of food scarcity will be concentrated in a small part of the world.
+Therefore, the risk of food as well as water scarcity will be concentrated in a small part of the world that is already struggling with both.

 \[ADD UN DATA GRAPHS HERE]